nitrobass24/seedsync/README.md

 	nitrobass24/seedsync
 ```

-You can choose between ,using tags, various branch versions of sonarr, no tag is required to remain on the main branch.

-Add one of the tags,  if required,  to the linuxserver/sonarr line of the run/create command in the following format, linuxserver/sonarr:develop

-#### Tags

-+ **develop**

 ## Parameters

 `The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.